wp-plugins/google-one/readme.txt

 1. Google +1 Settings page.
 2. Google +1 Before and After the post.
-3. Google +1 Using shortcode in widget area.
+3. Adding Google +1 shortcode to your post or page.
+4. Displaying Google +1 Button in your post via the shortcode.

 == Changelog ==

+= V1.2.6 - 05.11.2015 =
+* Update : Textdomain was changed.
+* NEW : A button for Google +1 Button shortcode inserting to the content.
+* NEW : Hungarian language file.

 = V1.2.5 - 03.09.2015 =
 * NEW : Annotation setting is added.